mrbhawnish/JavaScript-Foundations/README.md

 - understand and be able to use different operators.
 - write a basic for loop / while loop.
 - write control flow using if/else statements.
-- use function declarations, expressions, and arrow functions and describe their differences
+- use function declarations, expressions, and arroW functions and describe their differences

 ## Introduction